teamdeeson/codex/docs/handbook/self-organisation.md

 We have worked hard to set up our agency around this belief.

-# How does a self-organising team work?
+# How does a self-organising project team work?

-Our self-organising teams are called pods.

-A pod contains specialists in all the core disciplines we need to be able to deliver projects.
+Our project teams self-organising.
+A project team contains specialists in all the core disciplines we need to be able to deliver projects.

-A pod takes on responsibility for a number of build projects as well as ongoing support of their previous projects.

-Pods members pull work to themselves and don't wait for their pod lead to assign work.
+Project team members pull work to themselves and don't wait for their project lead to assign work.
 This helps ensure a greater sense of ownership and commitment.

-Pods manage their work (allocation, reallocation, estimation, re-estimation, delivery, and rework) as a group.
+Project teams manage their work (allocation, reallocation, estimation, re-estimation, delivery, and rework) as a group.

 They still need leadership, mentoring and coaching, but they don't require "command and control".